Hi, my name is Steffi Wagner and my plan is to travel through all of Europe.

 Does that mean I only travel in Europe?

 No, I get to other places as well, sometimes because of business, sometimes because of friends and family, sometimes just because I want to.
 I said I want to travel through all of Europe.
 But I didn’t say that this is the only thing I am going to do.
-I still want to see Hawaii, Bali, New Zealand and some other places!
+I still want to see Hawaii, Grand Canyon, New Zealand and some other places!

 You will find such travels in the Category “Somewhere else” and there is no map for it.

 What about languages?